Combinatorial knot Floer homology and cyclic double branched covers: Invariance of Knot Floer Homology

+In order to show that $\QQ$ is well-defined we have to consider two such chains between $\x_0$ and $\y$, and show that using each chain we get the same value for $\QQ$ at $\y$.
+To put it differently if we consider the union of these chains, we get a loop starting and ending at $\x_0$ and we want to show that if we follow the path the changes in the value of $\QQ$ adds up to zero.
+But for each edge of this loop, the change in the value of $\QQ$ along this edge is equal to $\# (Q\cap \Pi(p_i))$, where $p_i$ is the pseudo-domain associated to that edge.
+Hence the sum of changes in the value of $\QQ$ along this path is equal to $\# (Q\cap \sum(-1)^{n_i}\Pi(p_i))$ where $n_i$ is 1 or 0 depending on whether $p_i$ is in $\sigma (\x_i , \x_{i+1} )$ or in $\sigma (\x_{i+1} , \x_{i})$.

+Note that $p=\sum(-1)^{n_i} p_i$ is a pseudo-domain from a generator to itself so its boundary consists of a number of copies of $\alpha$- and $\beta$-circles.
+Note that since each $p_i$ has no basepoints except possibly $X_1$, the same holds for their sum that is $p$.
+Now $p$ is from a generator to itself so it does not change the Alexander grading, so the multiplicity of $X_1$ should also be zero.
+Hence when we take the image of $p$ under the $\Pi$ we get a two-chain satisfying the condition of the Lamma~\ref{2chain}, hence $\Pi(p)$ is trivial and in particular this shows that $\# (Q\cap p)= \# (Q\cap\sum(-1)^{n_i}\Pi(p_i))=0$.
+Hence the total changes of $\QQ$ along this loop is zero, which shows that $\QQ$ is well-defined.
+One should note that in this proof we see that the two-chain obtained by the projection $\Pi$ is trivial, which does not mean that the domain in the Heegaard diagram of $\t H$ is trivial.

-The function $\FF$ determines a filtration on $C(\t H,h)$, whose associated graded object counts only those rectangles which contain no $O_i$, $X_i$, or points in $Q$.
-Thus these rectangles must be supported in the row or column through $O_1$.
-We let $\Ctq$ denote this associated graded object, and typically drop $h$ from the notation.
+Using $\QQ$ we can define a filtration on $C(\t H,k)$.
+The boundary operator of the associated graded object counts those rectangles which do not contain any basepoints and does not contain any points of $Q$.
+We denote by $C_Q$ the associated graded object, and omit the index $k$ when there is no confusion.

-In order to study the boundary map between different submodules and calculate the homology groups, we need a new definition. \begin{defn} In order to get the boundary map we count rectangles, we call an empty rectangle \emph{undone} if the components of the generator are in its upper-right and lower-left corners.
-We call it \emph{done} if the generator components occupy upper-left and lower-right corners.
-Also a \emph{done} or \emph{undone} empty vertical (resp. horizontal) rectangle refers to empty rectangles which are placed in the column (resp. row) through $O_1$.
-See Figure~\ref{cNN}. \end{defn}
+In order to study the boundary map between different submodules and calculate the homology groups, we need a new definition.

+\begin{definition} Given $\x, \y \in S(\t H)$, we call an empty rectangle $r \in Rect(\x,\y)$ that has no points of $Q$ inside it, an \emph{undone} rectangle with respect to the initial generator $\x$.
+In this case, the components of $\x$ are the upper-right and lower-left corners of $r$.
+We call a rectangle $r \in Rect(\y,\x)$ that has no points of $Q$ inside it, a \emph{done} rectangle with respect to $\x$.
+See Fig.~\ref{cNN}.

+Each term in the $\partial\x$ is obtained by picking an undone rectangle $r_0 \in Rect(\x,\y)$.
+We refer to the generator $\y$, as \emph{the generator obtained from $\x$ by using $r_0$}. \end{definition}